Your Credit Score

 4.1 If you successfully deposit a cheque but we later reject it, this will show as a debit in your transactions in the Deposit History tab and the funds will no longer be available.
 Unless prevented by law, we’ll also tell you the reason for the rejection and what you should do next.

-4.2 A cheque can be returned unpaid even after you have paid it into your account, as explained in your account terms and conditions.
+4.2 A cheque can be returned unpaid even after you have paid it into your account, as explained in your product terms and conditions.

 5.1 You must keep the paper cheque until it is showing as ‘funds available’ in your Deposit History.
 This is in case there are queries or you need to resubmit the cheque some other way.